zchickenwang/book-notes/tech/zero-to-one.md

   His more salient point is on biotech startups, who have stuck with the same approach to innovation as was used by Fleming in finding penicillin--waiting for luck to strike.
 Rather than find and test propitious hypotheses about the body, researchers have preferred brute-force trial and error (see "Eroom's Law: that the number of new drugs approved per billion dollars spent on R&D has halved every nine years since 1950") (73).

 * Is Indefinite Optimism Even Possible?
   "How can the future get better if no one plans for it?"
 (77).
 Thiel's answer: evolution.
 That slow, evolutionary progress occurs by default.
-I'm not sure about this one either; it seems more likely that even in an indefinite society, there will still be some entrepreneurs pushing forward.

 * The Power of Planning
   He brings up Steve Job's habit of ignoring media, peers, and public opinion in favor of his own long-term product plans.
+From Walter Isaacson's biography:
   > I think Henry Ford once said, "If I'd asked customers what they wanted, they would have told me, 'A faster horse!'"
 People don't know what they want until you show it to them.

   The lesson here?
 Rely on design, not chance.
 (Not listening to the customer à la Jobs and Ford may work for select visionaries, but it's value to most entrepreneurs seems highly dubitable.)